davidjohnbaker1/sdrt/README.md

 * [X] Create Plots for CogMir Talk
 * [X] Create Function File to aggregate all individual responses
 * [X] Save all participant demo table as separate file

+## Limitations

+* [ ] Only do this with Major, need to have separate processing Brings up question of separate major minor storage primes